 If you are into tiny edges, overhangs, or vertical terrain then this shoe will perform excellently for you.
 It fits like a slipper and can be worn between problems.
 It is said that this stretches, so make sure you size appropriately.
 We tested .5 below our street size.

-How to Choose the Best Bouldering Shoes?
+How to Choose the Best Bouldering Shoes for You?

 There are a number of factors you need to consider when it comes to choosing the best bouldering shoes.
 Unlike other forms of climbing, bouldering is heavily reliant on power, and an aggressive downturn is generally seen as a positive.
 This is so you can perform heel hooks and perform well on edges.